Highlights

 Where to Watch A Wee Bit of Scotland (1949)

-Want to behold the glory that is 'A Wee Bit of Scotland' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or view the James A. FitzPatrick-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.
+Can’t wait to see 'A Wee Bit of Scotland' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or view the James A. FitzPatrick-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

 Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'A Wee Bit of Scotland' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'A Wee Bit of Scotland' right now, here are some finer points about the Metro-Goldwyn-Mayer documentary flick.
+Now, before we get into the fundamentals of how you can watch 'A Wee Bit of Scotland' right now, here are some finer points about the Metro-Goldwyn-Mayer documentary flick.

-What, so now you want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "In this Traveltalk series short visit to Scotland, we visit several places with familiar names, including Inverness, capital of the ancient Pictish Kingdom; Loch Ness, home of the famous elusive monster; and Saint Andrews, the birthplace of golf." .

 'A Wee Bit of Scotland' Release Dates